mars0i/lescent/README.md

 * **de/emphasize non-extinct**: Emphasize lineages present in the last generation, de-emphasizing others.
 * **print**: Print the page without buttons and other controls.

-Experimenting with the buttons will make these options clearer.
-Try clicking "New genealogy" first.
-You may need to click on "Open in new window" to see the buttons.

 The print button is useful for generating PDF diagrams if your software allows you to generate PDFs using your printing system.

 ### Things to notice: